Fallout 4: 111 Tips to Survive Survival Difficulty

 Find and use apparel which increases the charisma attribute

 Higher charisma means better buying and selling prices and a higher chance of persuading NPCs to be friendly, or even give you larger quest rewards.
 That's why it's essential to have an alternative outfit when visiting towns or smaller settlements.
-Fortunately, such articles of clothing are relatively easily attainable and can be found in stores and containers, such as suitcases and drawers.
-It's best to have a hat, glasses and an outfit at once to maximise the amount of charisma gained.
+Fortunately, such articles of clothing are relatively easily attainable and can be found in stores and containers like suitcases and drawers.
+It's best to have a hat, glasses, and an outfit at once to maximize the amount of charisma gained.

-Available glasses includes, black rimmed glasses and fashionable glasses; available clothing includes, dirty and clean suits, tuxedos and dresses; available head apparel includes, the formal hat, militia hat, trilby hat and pompadour wig.
+Available glasses include black-rimmed glasses and fashionable glasses; available clothing includes dirty and clean suits, tuxedos, and dresses; and available head apparel includes the formal hat, militia hat, trilby, hat and pompadour wig.

 Collect as many bottles as possible

 Like a few previously mentioned tips, this one cannot be overstated.
-Bottles might seem mundane and relatively meaningless junk, but that's actually incorrect, as they can filled with water.
+Bottles might seem like mundane and relatively meaningless junk, but that's actually incorrect, as they can be filled with water.
 Yes, practically any lake or river will allow you to fill bottles with dirty water.
-Purified water can even be attained from water pumps at various settlements, and water fountains which contain purified water.
-So collect as many empty Nuka Cola bottles, beer bottles and milk bottles as possible.
+Purified water can even be obtained from water pumps at various settlements and water fountains that contain purified water.
+So collect as many empty Nuka Cola bottles, beer bottles, and milk bottles as possible.

 Collect as many hubflowers as possible

 Hubflowers are purple and blue flowers and grow practically everywhere in the game.
 These are particularly useful for creating grape mentats, a super useful variety of mentats which increase your charisma by 5 and also your buying and selling prices by 10%.
 Hubflowers are also a food alternative and restore some HP -- it is only very lightly irradiated.
 Sometimes, they don't respawn for whatever reason.